peterSimonson/CS6820HW2/README.md

 `nasm -f macho64 assembly-1.asm && gcc -arch x86_64 -o assembly-1 assembly-1.o`

+##Reading the results

+If for whatever reason you do not build and run the assembly file, I have included the results from the video run in the root directory file, `results.txt`

 ##LL1Lib Folder

 This is a library required to run the LL1 Parser.
 I seperated this into a library in order to allow unit testing.
 Additionally, I hope having this as a separate library will be helpful in HW3.